-In addition to snow, something else arrived this week!
-My dear friend Christina’s (from the crazy popular and completely delicious blog Dessert for Two) new cookbook Sweet & Simple.
+My friend Christina (from the crazy popular and completely delicious blog Dessert for Two) has a new cookbook called Sweet & Simple.
 The name actually doesn’t do this beautiful cookbook justice.
 Christina, can we change it to *Extra* Sweet and *Extra* Simple?

 Flipping through the picture-filled book, my eyes immediately landed on this creamy small batch cheesecake.
 Such a thing exists?
 Yes, it absolutely does.
-And the best part is that you don’t need to go to the store or fill your Amazon cart with an extra baking pan or kitchen tool.
-The cheesecake is made in a loaf pan—something you’ve already got.
-No matter how you slice it, that’s pretty freakin’ cool!
+And the best part is the cheesecake is made in a loaf pan—something you may already own.
+No matter how you slice it, a loaf cheesecake is pretty cool!

 This is the kind of dessert we all love eating: creamy, thick, and rich cheesecake that’s not overly sweet with a crazy thick and buttery graham cracker crust.
 I got 5 glorious slices, which is perfect when there’s only 2 of us.
-Kevin, who isn’t usually a fan of cheesecake, devoured half of it.
-The whole pan was gone in 24 hours!
+By the way, if you need a larger cheesecake that is just as easy to prepare and bake, you’ll love this easy cheesecake pie.

 You only need a handful of ingredients like cream cheese, graham crackers, sugar, and an egg.
 Vanilla and a squeeze of fresh lemon add just enough flavor.
 Don’t worry, you don’t taste the lemon.
 It just complements the tart cream cheese.